 - Retching or trying to vomit unsuccessfully

 - Chest may appear swollen or “stick out” more

 - Increased (or decreased) water consumption

-If you see any of these signs in your pup, it is important to seek veterinary care to determine if the symptoms noted above are from food bloat or GDV.
+If you see any of the signs listed above in your pup, it is important to seek veterinary care to determine if the symptoms are from food bloat or GDV.
 If left untreated, food bloat can lead to GDV because the stomach can fill with air and then rotate (another term for it is torse/torsion).
-This is even more probable for deep- or barrel-chested dogs, like Great Danes, Weimaraners, Boxers, and many more breeds listed in our Is Your Dog At Risk for GDV/Bloat article.
+This is even more probable for deep- or barrel-chested dogs, like Great Danes, Weimaraners, Boxers, and many more breeds listed in our Cause of GDV/Bloat article.

 Any dog can use their ultra-sensitive nose and take advantage of the opportunity to eat as much as they can.
 Some dogs are more food motivated than others, like Labrador Retrievers.
-And giant breed dogs are known to easily swipe items off of counters – like entire loaves of bread or trays of cupcakes.
+And giant breed dogs are known to easily swipe items off counters, like entire loaves of bread or trays of cupcakes.
 But don’t count out the little dogs, like Chihuahuas or Beagles.
 Both can get into pantry doors left ajar or tear open food bags that have been left out.
-Also, a bored dog looking for something to do, can also be a recipe for disaster.
+Also, a bored dog looking for something to do can also be a recipe for disaster.

-Dogs eating items from the garbage have rarely resulted in food bloat, however, there are many dangerous things lurking in indoor and outdoor trash bins.
+Dogs eating items from the garbage have rarely resulted in food bloat.
+However, many dangerous things are lurking in indoor and outdoor trash bins.
 Chicken or steak bones can pose a threat for intestinal obstruction, as well as plastic baggies that are often laced with leftover food and crumbs.
-And other fatty foods found in the garbage or on the counter, like sticks of butter, may not cause bloat but your dog can develop pancreatitis.
+And other fatty foods found in the garbage or on the counter, like sticks of butter, may not cause bloat, but your dog can develop pancreatitis.